 5. Regression Analysis

 A Regression Analysis which is used to define the mathematical relationship between an input variable and an output variable is a statistical process for estimating and understanding the relationship between variables.
 It helps you visualize patterns or deviance from desired patterns in your workflow by graphing these inputs and outputs.

 You have to be cautious when performing a regression analysis.
 In Layman’s language, Regression analysis is a statistical method which helps in determining the extent to which a relationship exists between two variables.
 One can accurately identify the values of one variable based on the values of another variable using a simple linear formula if the relationship is strong enough.

 6. Pareto Chart

 Pareto Chart is a graphic representation that visualizes what part of the process influences output the most.
 You first have to figure out components of the process along with how to measure them to create such a chart.
 It allows Six Sigma teams to identify the largest issues facing the process by displaying differences between groups of data.

-Full form of FMEA is Failure Modes and Effects Analysis (FMEA).
-Developed in the 1950s, FMEA helps business in identifying and eliminating weak points by reviewing the causes and effects of components, assemblies, and subsystems.
-It helps Six Sigma Practitioners to detect and fix problems before it occurs, resulting in improvement of quality of their processes, services, and products.
+The full form of FMEA is Failure Modes and Effects Analysis (FMEA).
+Developed in the 1950s, FMEA helps businesses in identifying and eliminating weak points by reviewing the causes and effects of components, assemblies, and subsystems.
+It helps Six Sigma Practitioners detect and fix problems before it occurs, resulting in improved quality of their processes, services, and products.

 Kaizen means continuous improvement.
 It is a practice that continuously involves observing, identifying, and implementing incremental improvement in your manufacturing process by involving all employees and managers and encouraging them in the process of manufacturing improvements.